 Column 4 – Functionality

-To finish up the review, Inspired Growth Portal is very responsive and appears to have minimal issues switching between a computer, a tablet, and a smartphone, although it was noticed that the pictures on the site appeared to be massive on a smartphone.
+To finish up the review, Inspired Growth Portal is very responsive and appears to have minimal issues switching between a computer, a tablet, and a smartphone, although it was noticed that the pictures on the site appeared to be overly large on a smartphone.

 Thankfully, since I’ve reviewed my own site, I don’t have to get permission from the owner.
 I will implement the steps identified and monitor the metrics to determine if further adjustments will be needed.
 Thank you for reviewing Inspired Growth Portal with me.

-If you wish to have your site reviewed for a small fee or need help with updating your WordPress site, feel free to send me a message.
+If you wish to have your site reviewed or need help with updating your website, feel free to contact me.

 Until next time!